russhughes/st7789_mpy/README.md

 - https://github.com/devbis for the original driver this is based on.
 - https://github.com/hklang10 for letting me know of the new mp_raise_ValueError().
-- https://github.com/aleggon for finding the correct offsets for a 240x240 display.
+- https://github.com/aleggon for finding the correct offsets for a 240x240 display and discovering issues compiling for STM32 based boards.

 -- Russ